blankaex/blog/_posts/2020-06-13-first-anime.md

 # 5. First Hobby

 Following on from _Inazuma Eleven_, I realised how easy it was to find anime on the internet, so I watched _One Piece_ for a while too, remembering it from those morning TV shows.
-However, I wouldn't say I "watched anime", I just "watched _One Piece_".
+However, at this stage I wouldn't say I "watched anime", I just "watched _One Piece_".
 So here, I wanted to give an honourable mention to the first series I watched when I actually started watching anime as a hobby.

 Not sure how many this comes as a surprise to, but the award for this section goes to _Angel Beats_.
 It was shortly after it had aired, and I remember hearing about it on a forum I frequented at the time.
 I wanted to see some more because it did leave a bit to be desired, but there wasn't really anything else since it was one cour.
 A friend recommended _Clannad_ as a substitute, and I don't know of any similarities other than Maeda Jun, but I started there and then saw _Haruhi_, _Lucky Star_, and all the other "classics" that made rounds back then.